CodeTile/AdventureWorksDemo/README.md

 I will inevitably get some of these ideas wrong, so please point me in the right direction.

+While I am concentrating on getting the basics in place, then I am foccusing on the ProductCategory table.

 ## Testing
 #### Standard TDD testing
 For standard TDD testing this project will use nUnit.